Kenley Jansen's Success and Achievements in Timeline

 In 2019, Kenley Jansen became the 30th pitcher to reach 300 career saves.

-In 2021, Kenley Jansen achieved his 1,000th strikeout, finishing the season with 38 saves, a 2.22 ERA, and 86 strikeouts in 69 innings.
-During the postseason, in the National League Wild Card Game against the St. Louis Cardinals, he secured a win with a scoreless ninth inning, and he also pitched in five of the six games in the 2021 NLCS against the Atlanta Braves, recording a save in Game 3.
+In 2021, Kenley Jansen recorded his 1,000th strikeout against Austin Nola on August 25th.
+He finished the season with 38 saves and a 2.22 ERA.
+Jansen also recorded a win in the National League Wild Card Game against the St. Louis Cardinals and pitched in five games of the 2021 NLCS against the Atlanta Braves, recording a save in Game 3.

 On May 10, 2023, Kenley Jansen became the seventh pitcher in MLB history to record 400 saves.